What Contributes to a Civil & Respectful Workplace? Why is Doing all you can to Achieve Civility Important?

 Since making ethical decisions poses a challenge for many employees, it helps to have a framework that will lead you through the process.
 The Markkula Center for Applied Ethics at Santa Clara University offers the following five-step methodology to guide you in the right direction:

 1. Recognize an ethical issue: The first step entails having the ability to identify a potential ethical dilemma when it presents itself.
 You’ll need to determine whether the decision or situation could cause harm to another employee, a workgroup, or the entire organization.
-You’ll also have to gauge whether you need to select between a good and a bad option, two good options, or two bad options.
-Furthermore, you’ll have to determine if the issue is more about what is legal or what is most efficient.
+You’ll also have to gauge whether you must select a good and a bad option, two good or two bad options.
+Furthermore, you’ll have to determine if the issue is more about what is legal or most efficient.

-2. Gather the facts: The more facts you can obtain about a situation, the greater the likelihood that you will make an ethical decision.
+2. Gather the facts: The more facts you can obtain about a situation, the greater the likelihood you will make an ethical decision.
 Take the time to gather all the relevant facts – including those that have yet to come to light.
-Consult with others who may be impacted by the outcome of your action.
+Consult with others to who the outcome of your action may impact.
 Don’t move forward until you feel confident that you have enough information to make the best decision.

 3. Evaluate the alternatives: There are several approaches you can take to assessing all available decision-making options at your disposal: